 Step 3: Open an account

-Now it’s time to make the move.
+Now it's time to make the move.
 Start by opening a checking account.
-You’ll need some money for an initial deposit, generally enough to cover all of your bills for one month.
-Whether you open your account online or in a branch, give yourself a few weeks to get comfortable using your new account before you switch everything over.
+You'll need some money for an initial deposit, which should generally be enough to cover your bills for a month.
+Whether you open an account online or at a branch, give yourself a few weeks to get comfortable using it before switching everything over.
 This gives you time to take inventory of your automated transactions and redirect your paycheck, which can take time to kick in.

 Step 4: Transition payments and deposits

 Ask your employer how to update your direct deposit information.
-They’ll need your routing and account numbers.
-Then you’ll need to transition all your automated payments.
-Start by taking inventory in your previous bank account.
-Look for regular bills like rent checks, utilities, membership fees and credit card payments, and don’t forget annual or quarterly payments.
-It’s also a good idea to take inventory of any outstanding checks.
-Redirect your automated payments to your new accounts and make sure each bill is set to pay from the new account.
+They'll need your routing and account numbers to do this.
+Then you'll need to transition your automated payments.
+Start by taking inventory in your old bank account.
+Look for regular bills like rent, utilities, membership fees and credit card payments, and don't forget annual or quarterly payments.
+It's also a good idea to take inventory of any outstanding checks.
+Redirect your automated payments to your new accounts, and make sure each bill is set to pay from the new account.
 Monitor your bills throughout the first few months of the switch.

 Step 5: Say goodbye to your old account

-Once you’ve switched all your deposits and withdrawals from your previous bank, and no pending bill payments remain, it’s safe to close the account.
-We recommend waiting about two months to ensure all payments have cleared.
+Once you've switched your deposits and withdrawals from your previous bank and no pending bill payments remain, it's safe to close the account.
+It's a good idea to wait about 2 months to ensure all payments have cleared.
 Once the time has come, contact your previous bank directly to close the account.
 For your security, cut up and shred any debit cards and checks associated with closed accounts.
-We also recommend you request confirmation that your account was closed to avoid any future fees if you forgot to switch any automatic payments.
+Also, request confirmation that your account was closed to avoid any future fees if you forgot to switch an automatic payment.

 A few financial insights for your life